gaow/omics-bma/src/external/README.md

 These libraries can be downloaded via executing command `snakemake all` under the `src/external` folder.

-**_Note_**
+## Installation Notes

- GSL is built into the pyeqtlbma library by static linking.
+*  GSL is built into the pyeqtlbma library by static linking.
 The `libgslcblas` cannot be statically linked unless the build is configured explicitly by `-fPIC`, e.g., `./configure CFLAGS='-O3 -fPIC'`.
 This has already been taken care of by the installation script for pyeqtlbma library.